safaa-suliman/capstone_project/README.md

 dog_app.ipynp : Notebook containing the full process, loading, cleaning, preprocessing, creating, teasting and evaluating model. dataset can be downloaded as mentioned above. post plog.html : is a web page that contains details about project methodology and implementation.
+Write an Algorithm for a Dog Identification App.pdf: is a pdf version of the project report that contains details about project methodology and implementation.

 ### Licensing, Authors, Acknowledgements:
 The data I used is from Udacity nanodegree program, and the workspace I used is udacity project workspace.